xuru/pyvisdk/docs/source/do/host_scsi_disk.rst

     .. py:attribute:: devicePath

         The device path of the ScsiDisk.
-This device path is a file path that can be opened to create partitions on the disk.
+This device path is a file path that can be opened to create partitions on the disk.See RetrieveDiskPartitionInfoSee UpdateDiskPartitions